2025 Bold Text Guide to MAP Pricing Graphic

 MAP Pricing Case Studies

-MAPP Trap has helped hundreds of brands across many industries to not only identify their weaknesses, but to create and administrate MAP policies and Authorized Reseller programs to help safeguard brand equity.
-Here are a couple of examples.
+Hundreds of brands across various industries rely on MAPP Trap to identify their weaknesses while creating and managing MAP policies and Authorized Reseller Programs to protect their brand equity.
+Here are a few examples of our work in action:

 FL!PPER Aquarium Products